Go to Content

 In 2023, nearly 2.8 million people received care through on Title X.

-Planned Parenthood providers are proudly part of the Title X network.
+Planned Parenthood health centers are proud to be part of the Title X network.

-Planned Parenthood health centers, along with many other providers, were forced to exit the Title X program as a result of the rule.
-That “gag” rule slashed the national family planning program's patient capacity in half.
-Ultimately, it forced almost 900 Title X sites, including more than 400 Planned Parenthood health centers, out of Title X, according to the Guttmacher Institute.
-The “gag” rule also made the already-burdensome hurdles to basic health care even worse for many people Title X was created to help: particularly for Black, Latino, and Indigenous communities, LGBTQ+ people, young people, people with low incomes, and those living in rural communities.
+Planned Parenthood health centers, along with many other providers, were forced to exit the Title X program.
+The “gag” rule slashed the national family planning program's patient capacity in half.
+It forced almost 900 Title X sites, including more than 400 Planned Parenthood health centers, out of Title X, according to the Guttmacher Institute.
+And as a result, the already-burdensome hoops required to get care became even greater for the very communities Title X was created to help: Black, Latino, and Indigenous communities, LGBTQ+ people, young people, people with low incomes, and those in rural areas.

-In 2023, Title X served nearly 2.8 million people nationwide.
-That same year, roughly 36% of all Title X services across the country were provided by Planned Parenthood health centers.
+Roughly 36% of all Title X services across the country in 2023 were provided by Planned Parenthood health centers.

-But now, President Trump has once again targeted patient care with new attacks on Title X.
+But once again, President Trump has targeted patient care with new attacks on Title X.

-For Black women and Latinas in particular, whose bodies have long been policed in this country, reproductive freedom and health care access continue to be uniquely undermined.
-With Title X under attack once again, the Trump administration will deepen existing health crises.
+The hardest hit by this assault on reproductive freedom are Black women and Latinas, whose bodies have long been policed in this country.
+With Title X in its crosshairs once again, the Trump administration will deepen existing health crises.

-• Black women already face delayed health diagnoses, higher rates of cervical cancer, and higher breast and cervical cancer mortality rates.
+• Black women are more likely to be diagnosed with breast cancer at a later stage, experience higher rates of cervical cancer, and have higher breast and cervical cancer mortality rates.
 Without access to Title X providers, hurdles to getting critical health services — like cancer screenings — would be even harder to surmount.

-• More than half of trans people said cost was the reason they delayed or went without health care.
+• In a recent study, more than half of trans people said cost was the reason they delayed or went without health care.
 Withholding funding from Title X puts affordable care out of reach for even more trans people.

 • Young people’s access to reproductive health care is increasingly subject to restrictions.
-Most Title X patients are under 30 years old.
+Most Title X patients are under 30 years old, according to data from 2014 through 2023.

-Title X was created to ensure that people could get the care they need.
-Planned Parenthood health centers across the country proudly participate in the Title X program and will continue to do everything possible to provide patients with quality, affordable sexual and reproductive health care.
+Title X was created so that people could get the care they need.
+Planned Parenthood health centers across the country proudly participate in the Title X program and will continue to do everything possible to provide patients with quality, affordable sexual and reproductive health care

 Latest Blog Posts